 Destination South Ayrshire Grant

-Destination South Ayrshire have a limited fund available for grants to be awarded to communities, businesses, charities and organisations looking to carry out events and initiatives in 2022 and 2023.
+Destination South Ayrshire have a limited fund available for grants to be awarded to communities, businesses, charities and organisations looking to carry out events and initiatives in 2023.
 Proposals will require to prove the value to the visitor economy and or the benefit to the community.
 Eligibility for funding will depend on the nature of activities that you are engaged in and the type and scale of the proposed event and or initiative.
 There are two categories of grants - up to £1,000 and between £1,000- £5,000.

 Please note that it could take up to two weeks after a closing date for the outcome of your application to be confirmed and a further four weeks for the funding / initial payment to be made.